anjumarshia/Technical-Assessment/README.md

 # Technical-Assessment
-This is my Technical Assessment using Robot Framework and Python
+This is my Technical Assessment results using Robot Framework and Python